Key takeaways

 4. Look into Medicaid

-In any format, testosterone replacement therapy can be challenging on some budgets.
-Testosterone treatment is a long-term endeavor, so the best long-term solution may be to look into subsidized health insurance like Medicaid or Medicare Low Income Subsidy.
-These programs are designed to minimize or zero out all healthcare expenses for eligible patients.
+In any format, testosterone replacement therapy can be challenging.
+Testosterone replacement is a long-term endeavor, so the best long-term solution may be to look into Medicaid or the Medicare Low-Income Subsidy.
+These programs are designed to minimize or zero out healthcare expenses for eligible patients.
 They have similar income requirements, so visit your state’s Medicaid website for eligibility information.

 Lea este artículo en español aquí.